Can You Eat Potatoes on the Candida Diet?

 As always, the best approach is to introduce foods gradually, monitor your symptoms, and pay attention to how your body responds.

-When Might Potatoes Be Okay on a Candida Diet?
+When Can You Reintroduce Potatoes on a Candida Diet?

 Whether potatoes belong in your Candida diet often depends on where you are in your healing journey.